opentelekomcloud/terraform-provider-opentelekomcloud/docs/data-sources/dms_az_v1.md

----
-layout: "opentelekomcloud"
-page_title: "OpenTelekomCloud: opentelekomcloud_dms_az_v1"
-sidebar_current: "docs-opentelekomcloud-datasource-dms-az-v1"
-description: |-
-  Get information on an OpenTelekomCloud dms az.
----

-# opentelekomcloud\_dms\_az_v1
+# opentelekomcloud_dms_az_v1

-Use this data source to get the ID of an available OpenTelekomCloud dms az.
+Use this data source to get the ID of an available OpenTelekomCloud DMS AZ.

 ## Example Usage